 A neurosurgeon focuses on conditions affecting the central and peripheral nervous system of the body.
 These types of surgeons become experts in diseases and conditions that affect the brain and spine, and commonly help patients suffering from strokes and other degenerative conditions and infections.

 Dentists often refer patients to oral and maxillofacial surgeons for treatment requiring surgery on the mouth and jaw.
 Common procedures include wisdom tooth extraction, reconstructive surgery and dental implants.

 5. Obstetric and gynecological surgeon

 Women experiencing high-risk pregnancies or encountering other reproductive health issues may see a surgeon specializing in this type of care.
-Benign growths, cancerous tissue and infertility are typical conditions for which these surgeons may be needed.
+Benign growths, cancerous tissue and infertility are typical conditions for which these surgical specialists may be needed.

 6. Otolaryngology surgeon

 When treatment involving the ears, nose or throat is needed, an otolaryngology surgeon will be called.
 In fact, they are frequently referred to as ear, nose and throat doctors.
-They may also be involved with surgery on the larynx, sinuses, mouth, neck and face.
+They perform different types of surgery on the larynx, sinuses, mouth, neck and face.

 7. Ophthalmic surgeon

 Specially trained to perform surgery on the eyes, ophthalmic surgeons handle procedures such as removing cataracts, repairing detached retinas, reshaping corneas, treating glaucoma and performing laser surgery.